bmistry12/seminar-extraction/seminar/README.md

 							                Once we reach a point where it no longer matches a value, we know the maximum location string has been found and so this is tagged
 											If this method isn't carried out, words such as 'center' will be tagged, despite it not being a full location name capital() - This is the method called in seminars.py.
 Currently VOID is used to represent removed words - this is simply for error checking

 2) Ontology Construction
    Not yet started
    Create a classificataion for announcements
    Text file id for all announcements related to a specific topic Needs structured classificataion

+   ---> Use the TYPE amd TOPIC part of the email to identify the classificataion